halogenalkanes from alcohols

 CH3CH2CH2CH2OH(aq) + HBr(aq) → CH3CH2CH2CH2Br (l) + H2O(l)

-You might imagine that we could use a similar method to produce iodoalkanes, however you may recall that if we add concentrated sulfuric acid to sodium iodide the reaction is completely chaotic and you end up with a complete mess!!
+You might imagine that we could use a similar method to produce iodoalkanes, however you may recall that if we add concentrated sulfuric acid to solid sodium iodide the reaction is completely chaotic and you end up with a complete mess!!
 The sulfuric acid will be reduced all the way down to sulfur and even hydrogen sulphide gas, this means that there will be little hydrogen iodide available to react with any alcohol added to this mixture.
 The solution to this problem is simple; just change the acid to concentrated phosphoric acid.
 This mixture of phosphoric acid and sodium iodide will form hydrogen iodide (HI) which will react with an alcohol to form the iodoalkane e.g.

 CH3CH2CH2CH2OH(aq) + HI(aq) → CH3CH2CH2CH2I (l) + H2O(l)